 In common with the credit rating agencies we see defaults peaking in the first half of 2021 but falling back quickly.
 A well-capitalised banking sector is a difference between this crisis and the last one.
 Those sectors that have been most hit by COVID-19 such as energy, retail and hospitality will bear the brunt of the pain, albeit creating selective opportunities for investors prepared to study credit fundamentals.
 Dispersion will be a key feature of 2021 as returns are mixed across sectors and issuers; geopolitics and vaccine-led news are likely to create pockets of volatility.
 There are likely to be more fallen angels but high yield proved capable of absorbing large downgrades from investment grade in 2020.

-Other sectors, such as asset-backed securities (ABS) and mortgage-backed securities (MBS) – which are ‘backed’ or collateralized by a pool of assets such as loans, credit card debts, leases or mortgages – are in a different position.
+Other sectors, such as asset-backed securities (ABS) and mortgage-backed securities (MBS), are in a different position.
 These sectors have not seen leverage rise materially over the last ten years and were better positioned going into the pandemic.
 As an alternative source of income, we expect demand to increase materially for these segments in 2021.
 Although less liquid than many corporate bonds, these instruments offer diversification within their structures and additional credit enhancement.
 Again, security selection will be important, as some segments – such as residential mortgages and loans – may be well protected against disruption.
 Others, such as mortgages backed by offices or retail, may be more at risk from a prolonged pandemic.

 The recovery should help more cyclical sectors but it will be important to recognise those that have been permanently impaired by the crisis.
 We envisage the structural shifts towards technology have been accelerated and the interest in environmental, social and governance factors will deepen in 2021.
 With more banks globally refusing to extend credit to businesses failing certain ESG factors, the pressure on broader debt capital markets to integrate ESG considerations will intensify, particularly if the US begins to promote a ‘green’ agenda.
 We believe a self-reinforcing feedback loop is beginning to form in which companies with stronger ESG credentials will be able to finance at relatively cheaper levels.